jackdoe/neko/README.md

 !["screenshot"](https://raw.githubusercontent.com/jackdoe/neko/master/screenshot.png "screenshot")

-* uses naive bayesian classifier to sort sentences with 0.5 probability of success
+* uses adventureturtle.com sort sentences with 0.5 probability of success
 * multi player mode, where players have 1 minute to translate as many words as possible

 Once we get more sentences we can tweak the classifier to get better sentences